-(e) Stay during appeal - Powers of Magistrate judge.

-- (1) Stay of Proceedings.
+- (e) Stay during appeal Powers of magistrate. - (1) Stay of Proceedings.
 The filing of an appeal to the district court automatically stays the proceeding and execution of any judgment or order appealed from by the appellant for a period of 14 days; provided, however, that there shall be no automatic stay of any civil protection order issued pursuant to Idaho Code Sections 18-7907 or 39-6306.
-Any further stay of proceedings and execution of judgments covered by this rule must be by order of the presiding magistrate court or the district court. - (2) Powers of Magistrate judge.
-While the appeal is pending before the district court or pending on further appeal to the Supreme Court, the magistrate judge has the same powers and authority granted to a district judge by Rules 13(b) and 13.4, Idaho Appellate Rules, during an appeal to the Supreme Court.
+Any further stay of proceedings and execution of judgments covered by this rule must be by order of the presiding magistrate court or the district court. - (2) Powers of magistrate.
+While the appeal is pending before the district court or pending on further appeal to the Supreme Court, the magistrate has the same powers and authority granted to a district judge by Rules 13(b) and 13.4, Idaho Appellate Rules, during an appeal to the Supreme court.